 That's the only explanation because it defies all common sense when you look at it through a political prism.

-The only people not you have Christian Amon Poor.
+The only people not, you have Christiane Amanpour.

-Well, she's suggesting that, well, can a woman have a day off for crying out loud, this is sexist.
+Well, she's suggesting that, well, can a woman have a day off for crying out loud?

 And it doesn't get any more absurd than that.

-Bennett Amahulu, a forensic pathologist who's made the NFL uncomfortable with his discovery of chromatic tr uh chronic traumatic uh and sympolopathy in the brain that of deceased players.
+Bennett Amahalu, a forensic pathologist who's made the NFL uncomfortable with his discovery of Chronic traumatic ensempleopathy in the brain of deceased players.

-He's suggesting Hillary's uh campaign be checked for possible poisons.
+He's suggesting Hillary's campaign be checked for possible poisons.

 It could have been Donald Trump conspiring with Vladimir Putin.

-Ed Klein, senior Clinton analyst and author of the New York Times bestseller, Unlikable, the problem with Hillary, and has an upcoming book called Guilty as Sin.
+Joining us to discuss all of this, Ed Klein, senior Clinton analyst and author of the New York Times bestseller, Unlikable, The Problem with Hillary, and has an upcoming book called Guilty is Sin.

 How are you?